validator/validator/README.md

-When you open [http://0.0.0.0:8888][32] (or whatever URL corresponds to the `nu.validator.servlet.bind-address` value you’re using), you’ll see a form similar to [validator.w3.org/nu][33] that allows you to enter the URL of an HTML document and have the results for that document displayed in the browser.
+When you open [http://0.0.0.0:8888][32] (or whatever URL corresponds to the `nu.validator.servlet.bind-address` value you’re using), you’ll see a form similar to [validator.w3.org/nu][33] that allows you to enter the URL of an HTML document, CSS stylesheet, or SVG image, and have the results of checking that resource displayed in the browser.

    [32]: http://0.0.0.0:8888
    [33]: https://validator.w3.org/nu/